 A 50% deposit paid by direct transfer is usually required to accept the quote with the balance due within 7 days of the invoice provided with the edited file.
-Payment can be made by credit card after requesting an invoice through PayPal.
+Payment can be made by credit card after requesting a PayPal link (no account required).
 A receipt can be provided after payment in full.
 If your university is paying for academic editing, please advise of any special arrangements.

 Is it worth it?

-Of course it is worth it!
+Of course professional editing is worth it!
 Editing can save you time and money by getting it right the first time, and be a great return on investment for applications, grants, proposals and business materials.